ReadyTalk/cukefarm/README.md

 # Installation

-Add CukeFarm to your `package.json` file under the `devDependencies` property:

-    "cukefarm": "git+ssh://git@github.com:ReadyTalk/cukefarm.git"

-Then run `npm install` from the command line within your project.
+Install CukeFarm by executing the following command from the root of your project:

+    npm install cukefarm --save-dev

 # Set Up